-What do an electric-car maker, a sports-betting operator, and a space-travel company have in common?
+What do a battery maker, an electric-car company, a sports-betting operator, and a space-travel business have in common?

-If you guessed that all three debuted on the US stock market within the past year, you would be correct.
+If you guessed that all three debuted on the US stock market in the past year or so, you would be correct.
 But it’s how they went public that has been generating a lot of buzz.

 Instead of the initial public offering (IPO)—the traditional route to the stock market for most US businesses—these companies used something called a special-purpose acquisition company (SPAC) to make the transition from private to public.